 We’re facing not just an unprecedented situation, but an unprecedented task within it for our cultural and creative sectors.
 How will audiences respond as they exit lockdown and cultural venues and sites want to welcome them back?
-This is especially challenging, since we still often don’t know when, or in what form, or in what (organisational and/or national) context that reopening can take place.
-We also don’t yet know the impact that measures to ensure visitors’ and staff members’ safety will have on visitor experience.
+This is especially challenging, since we don’t yet know the full impact that measures to ensure visitors’ and staff members’ safety will have on visitor experience.

 As so often, when facing questions of how ‘the audience’ or ‘visitors’ will behave, an important way to add clarity is to differentiate between types of audiences and visitors.
 A tool such as Audience Spectrum can help, where we can draw on a wealth of previous information and research about different kinds of audiences.
 It’s far easier to understand what a particular type of audience is doing, where you can differentiate their behaviour from other types, just as it’s easier to hear one voice when you single it out from a background conversational hubbub.